opper-ai/example-sql-assistant/README.md

 # Database Query Assistant

-This project is a simple SQLite database query assistant that uses Opper to generate SQL queries and create responses.
-It's designed to be an easy-to-understand example for beginners learning about database interactions and AI-assisted query generation.
+This project is a simple general purpose SQLite database query assistant that uses Opper to generate SQL queries and create responses.
+It's designed to be an easy-to-understand example for beginners learning about building end to end LLM based features that includes calling models with structured prompting, implementing reflection, chain of thought reasoning, feedback collection and tracing to facilitate human in the loop.

+Sign up for Opper at https://opper.ai/

 ## Features

-- Interactive command-line interface
+- Conversational query interface (LLM)
-- Automatic SQL query generation based on natural language input
+- Automatic SQL query generation with CoT and Structured Prompting (LLM)
-- Database structure introspection
-- Query execution and result presentation
+- Query execution and result presentation (LLM)
-- Suggestion of follow-up questions
+- Suggestion of follow-up questions (LLM)
-- User feedback collection
+- User feedback collection and Metrics
-- Tracing of calls an sessions
+- Tracing of Session, LLM calls and other Operations

 ## Installation